harrislapiroff/django-taggit-tokenfield/README.md

 Installation
 ------------

 1. Install `taggittokenfield` somewhere on your Python Path.
+The easiest way to do this may be `pip install git+https://github.com/oberlin/django-taggit-tokenfield#egg=taggittokenfield`.
 2. Add `'taggittokenfield'` to `INSTALLED_APPS` in `settings.py`.
 3. Add `url(r'^tags/', include('taggittokenfield.urls'))` or similar to your `urlpatterns` in `urls.py`.